Ukraine 'paid Trump lawyer for talks'

 He said he had kept in touch with his former subordinates and had heard many of the details about a "Cohen backchannel".

-He said that if Ukrainians came to believe that a corrupt deal had been done over Manafort: "This thing might destroy support for America."
+He said that if Ukrainians came to believe that a corrupt deal had been done over Mr Manafort: "This thing might destroy support for America."

-Ukraine's domestic intelligence service, the SBU, did their own - secret - report on Manafort.
+Ukraine's domestic intelligence service, the SBU, did their own - secret - report on Mr Manafort.

-It found that there was not one "black ledger" but three and that Manafort had been paid millions of dollars more from Ukraine than had been made public.
-(Manafort has denied any wrongdoing.)
+It found that there was not one "black ledger" but three and that Mr Manafort had been paid millions of dollars more from Ukraine than had been made public.
+(Mr Manafort has denied any wrongdoing.)

 This information was given to me by a very senior police officer who saw the report.
 He said it had not been passed to the Americans.